zdharma-continuum/history-search-multi-word/README.md

 1. `cd ~/.oh-my-zsh/custom/plugins`
 2. `git clone git@github.com:psprint/history-search-multi-word.git`
-3. Add history-search-multi-word to your plugin list
+3. Add `history-search-multi-word` to your plugin list

 ### Zgen

-Add `zgen load psprint/history-search-multi-word` to your .zshrc file in the same function you're doing your other `zgen load` calls in.
+Add `zgen load psprint/history-search-multi-word` to your .zshrc file in the same place you're doing your other `zgen load` calls in.

 ### Manual installation